Career growth strategies: a research-backed framework for every stage

 Build your career board of advisors

 A mentor helps you think through decisions.
-A sponsor advocates for you in rooms you’re not in (and this distinction matters more than most people realize).
+A sponsor advocates for you in rooms you are not in, and this distinction matters more than most people realize.
 A peer advisor keeps you honest about your blind spots.
-And a cross-industry connector exposes you to opportunities outside your current bubble.
-Building this advisory board is one of the highest-impact mid-career career advancement tips available.
+A cross-industry connector exposes you to opportunities outside your current bubble.

 For a research-grounded comparison of different approaches at this stage, see our guide on career advancement strategies compared.